Marius586/Port-Windows-11-Xiaomi-Mi-9/guide/English/1-partition-en.md

 # Running Windows on the Xiaomi Mi 9

-## Installation

 ### Partitioning your device

 ### Prerequisites
 - A brain (very important)
-- Latest version of MIUI installed

 - [Modded TWRP](https://github.com/woacepheus/Port-Windows-11-Xiaomi-Mi-9/releases/download/1.4/recovery-cepheus.img)

 - [ADB & Fastboot](https://developer.android.com/studio/releases/platform-tools)

 ### Notes:
-> [!Warning]\
+> [!Warning]
-> If you delete any partitions via diskpart later on or now, Windows will send a UFS command that gets misinterpreted, which erases all of your UFS!
 > All your data will be erased!
 Backup now if needed.
 >
 > These commands have been tested.
 >
->  Do not run the same command twice.
+> Do not run the same command twice unless specified.
 >
-> DO NOT REBOOT YOUR PHONE if you think you made a mistake, ask for help in the Telegram group.
+> DO NOT REBOOT YOUR PHONE!
+If you think you made a mistake, ask for help in the Telegram group.
 >
 > Do not run all commands at once, execute them in order!
->
-> YOU CAN BREAK YOUR DEVICE WITH THE COMMANDS BELOW IF YOU DO THEM WRONG!
 >
 > SCRIPTS ONLY WORK ON THE 64GB AND 128GB VERSION